dylanbrandtner/CarND-Path-Planning-Project-P11/README.md

 #### The car drives according to the speed limit

 I set my initial target speed to 49mph, but occasional latency in adjusting the acceleration sometimes caused the car to go beyond the speed limit.
-Thus, I adjust the target speed back down to 47 mph to avoid ever exceeding the 50mph limit:
+Thus, I adjust the target speed down to 47 mph to avoid ever exceeding the 50mph limit:

 <p align="center">
   <img src="./doc/target_speed.gif" >